Brewing Coffee With the Coffee Sock

 #6 Clean Up

-Let the filter cool a bit before emptying the grounds into the trash or compost.
+Let the filter cool before emptying the grounds into the trash or compost.
 Turn it inside out and give it a rinse.
 Set it aside to dry so it is ready for the next use.

 Resources